2009 Toronto Blue Jays season: Front office reorganization

 Ted Rogers, the founder of Rogers Communications and the Blue Jays' owner, died at the age of 75 on December 2, 2008, at his home in Toronto.
 Rogers purchased the Blue Jays in 2000, hoping to lead the franchise to its first playoff berth since the club last won the World Series in 1993.
 The team continues to be owned and operated by Rogers Blue Jays Baseball Partnership, a division of Rogers Communications.

 Prior to Rogers' death, the team named Paul Beeston as interim president of baseball operations and chief operating officer replacing retiring president Paul Godfrey.
 The first employee in Toronto Blue Jays history, Beeston served in the same capacity with the organization from 1989 to 1997.
 Soon after being introduced on October 14, 2008, Beeston began a significant reorganization of the baseball operations of the club.
-In the wake of the global financial crisis and the loss of advertising revenue, the team let go of several employees from its media division on December 2.
+Due to the 2008 financial crisis and the loss of advertising revenue, the team laid off several employees from its media division on December 2.

 On January 21, 2009, assistant general manager Bart Given was also dismissed to keep "costs down" for the upcoming season according to the team.

 Additions were made to the scouting department, including the hiring of pro scouts Roy Smith, Steve Springer and four others.